Morena 6 support resources

 Is Morena pure Java(tm) code?

 No, it is not.
-Because of Twain specification design, it is not possible to implement TWAIN client to be platform independent.
-So far it is ported to Windows and MacOS X only.
-Sane interface is implemented as pure Java.
+Because of the Twain specification design, it is not possible to implement the TWAIN client to be platform independent.
+So far, it is ported to Windows and MacOS X only.
+The Sane interface is implemented as pure Java.

-Not every scanner/camera driver implements full Twain/Sane specification.
-E.g. some of them allow hiding user interface, some of them do not.
+Not every scanner/camera driver implements the full Twain/Sane specifications, e.g. some of them allow hiding the user interface, some of them do not.

 My scanner supports 12/16 bit scanning.
-How can I set it from Morena?
+How can I set it through Morena?

 12/16 bit scanning is not defined by the Twain specification and thus it is not supported by Morena.

-On MacOS X platform it is not possible to use shared library with the own user interface from JNI code.
-That's the reason Morena delegates this to standalone application controlled through IPC.
+On the MacOS X platform it is not possible to use a shared library with the own user interface from JNI code.
+That's the reason Morena delegates this to a standalone application controlled through IPC.

 Because of some bugs in TWAIN drivers for some popular scanners, Morena implicitly works in a workaround mode.
 To turn off the workaround mode use setBehaviorMask(0) on TwainSource instance.
 The image acquisition can be much more efficient in this case, but on the other hand, if your scanner's driver has the mentioned bug, this will crash your application.

-What to do with "Current thread is not owner" error?
+What can I do about the "Current thread is not owner" error?

-Morena is not thread safe, because underlying technology (TWAIN and SANE) is not thread safe.
+Morena is not thread safe, because the underlying technology (TWAIN and SANE) is not thread safe.
 But, in general: Open, negotiate with the DSM and the source, and close Morena from the same thread.
-An example, how to design a thread safe application is our MorenaStudio.java located at the examples/src directory of the distribution package.
+An example of how to design a thread safe application is our MorenaStudio.java located in the examples/src directory of the distribution package.

-What to do with "The license purchased on ... is not valid for this build!" error?
+What can I do about "The license purchased on ... is not valid for this build!" error?

-Your license may be still valid for older versions of Morena but not for this one.
-You need to buy an update to receive valid license for this version of Morena.
+Your license may be still valid for older versions of Morena, but not for this one.
+You need to buy an update to receive a valid license for this version of Morena.

-Trial licenses and some non-commercial licenses have limited life time.
+Trial licenses and some non-commercial licenses have a limited lifetime.
 You need to obtain a new license file.

-What to do with "No valid license found" error?
+What can I do about the "No valid license found" error?

-Turn the Morena's debug mode on (-Dmorena.debug=true system property) and see to the generated log.
-You can send the log together with your error report to the twain@gnome.sk.
+Turn Morena's debug mode on (-Dmorena.debug=true system property) and see to the generated log.
+You can send the log together with your error report to twain@gnome.sk.

 One common good step to solve the problem is cleaning: